Cumberland, Nottoway, Prince Edward, Buckingham, Lunenburg, and Amelia assistance programs.

 Helping Every Life Prosper is available for residents of the Blackstone Community and the surrounding community.
 The organization can provide financial assistance at most once per year where bona fide emergencies exist.

 A number of area churches, local businessmen, grants from the Catholic Diocese of Richmond, civic organizations and individual donations and contributions are pooled together to provide the needy with financial help.

 Leave a message with full details, and someone will call you back.
 Financial assistance is available in emergency cases for paying rent, prescription medications, fuels, and utilities.
 An application process is in place, including a review of credit history to ensure legitimacy and need.
 Dial (434)292-6555.

 Food supplementation and groceries are offered too.
+Or kids can get free Christmas gifts (during the holidays) or school supplies (during the summer).
 Food is contributed by organizations and individuals throughout the year and stored locally until needed.
 Volunteers of the churches and organizations store, bag and deliver, or arrange the food for pick-up or even delivery to the homebound.

 Farmville Area Community Emergency Services offers food, groceries, and meals, including around the holidays.
 Also, emergency referrals to government programs like food stamps and WIC are offered by area churches and human services agencies.
 Aid is offered to families and individuals who cannot afford an adequate diet but are determined financially eligible to receive food from a local pantry or church.
-Read more food banks, or stop by or call the agency at 314 South St., Farmville, VA 23901, telephone (434)392-3588
+Stop by or call the agency at 314 South St., Farmville, VA 23901, telephone (434)392-3588

 Heart of Virginia Free Clinic offers free or low cost medical and dental care provided to low-income residents and patients.
 201 North Main St., Farmville, Virginia 23901, call (434)315-5701